Overview

 instead ofprocessKey

-; the latter could be interpreted as process instance or process definition. - Other attributes of entities have no prefix to avoid clutter, such as
+, which could be interpreted as a process instance or process definition. - Other entity attributes do not have a prefix to avoid clutter, such as

 version

 in the process definition entity.
-However, other resources have to be referenced with a prefix, likeprocessDefinitionVersion
+However, references to other resources require a prefix, likeprocessDefinitionVersion

 in the process instance entity.